christophe-rd/wildchrokie/notes/notesCookieScaping.md

 Not sure of 2020 measurement
 ####BETALL GR13 P15
 Outer ring is probably 2023 growth, and the closest one to the pit is probably 2 years, not one like I scraped it.
 I did this because the ring is almost non-existent at some angles.
+TO CHECK because I have 2 cookies for this tree.
+The one measured is the small one
 #### BETALL GR14 P15
 Outer ring is probably actually 2022 growth because of how wide it is.
 Neil: Is the outer ring 2022 or 2023